BZIvanov/Learning-SQL-and-Git/sql.md

-## About SQL
+# About sql

-SQL is the database itself and the language to use the the database.
-MySQL, PostreSQL and some other are so called DBMS database management systems which make using the database easier.
+sql is the database itself and the language to use the database.
+Mysql, Postresql and some others are so called DBMS database management systems which make using the database easier.

-### SQL Datatypes
+### sql Datatypes

 To review the datatypes click [here](https://www.w3schools.com/sql/sql_datatypes.asp).